Arnica montana: Chemical constituents

 The main constituents of Arnica montana are essential oils, fatty acids, thymol, pseudoguaianolide sesquiterpene lactones and flavanone glycosides.
 Pseudoguaianolide sesquiterpenes constitute 0.2–0.8% of the flower head of Arnica montana.
 They are the toxin helenalin and their fatty esters.
 2,5-Dimethoxy-p-cymene and thymol methyl ether are the primary components of essential oils from both the plant's roots and rhizomes.
 The quality and chemical constitution of the plant substance Arnicae flos can be monitored by near-infrared spectroscopy.

 Cultivation

 Arnica montana is propagated from seed.
 Generally, 20% of seeds do not germinate.
 For large scale planting, it is recommended to raise plants first in a nursery and then to transplant them in the field.
 Seeds sprout in 14–20 days but germination rate depends highly on the seed quality.
 Planting density for Arnica montana is of 20 plants/m2 such that the maximum yield density will be achieved in the second flowering season.
 While Arnica montana has high exigencies of soil quality, analyses should be done before any fertilizer input.

 The flowers are harvested when fully developed and dried without their bract nor receptacles.
 The roots can be harvested in autumn and dried as well after being carefully washed.

 Arnica montana is sometimes grown in herb gardens.

 Use in herbal medicine

-Arnica montana has been used as an herbal medicine for centuries, with it generally being employed for analgesic and anti-inflammatory purposes.

-Clinical trials of Arnica montana have yielded mixed results: